 Hello and thank you for your interest in our sailing group.
 I’ve been scheduling sailing events on my boat on Meetup for four years and have hosted over 200 events and counting.
 Our group is 100% free of charges and fees for all members.
 If you have received an invitation to join our group and you enjoy the sun, the sea, dolphin sightings, outdoor adventures, and fun times with good friends then this group is where you belong.
-If you are interested in sailing with us, please request to join by clicking the "request to join" button at the top off this page and complete all five questions.
-This is a group for anyone interested in sailing as volunteer crew aboard the privately owned 27 foot Bristol Yachts 27.7 sailing vessel named "Raven".
+If you are interested in sailing with us, please request to join by clicking the "request to join" button at the top of this page and complete all five questions.
+This is a private group for selected individuals interested in sailing as volunteer crew aboard the privately owned 27 foot Bristol Yachts 27.7 sailing vessel named "Raven".
 Raven is a medium sized sailboat equipped and outfitted for day sailing, coastal cruising, and island hopping.
 Raven is not for hire, not for charter, and is a non-commercial recreational sailing vessel.
 Raven's crew is made up of a diverse group of fun and interesting individuals who enjoy sailing together as a crew.
 Raven normally sails with her Skipper and a crew of two to five crew members aboard.
 We use Meetup exclusively for our scheduling and communication of upcoming activities.
 Unfortunately due to the large amount of scam artists and fake profiles on these types of websites, we choose to be a private group.
 If you request to join you MUST message me with a phone number and your email address and be willing to have a short conversation on the phone prior to, or shortly after being accepted as a new crew member with full access to our meetup pages and activities.
 All new Crew Members are accepted on a probationary status for the first sixty days.
-If during the first sixty days of your membership we have not met or at least spoken on the telephone, you will be removed from the group.
+If during the first sixty days of your membership we have not met in real life, you will be removed from the group.
 Prior to ever boarding the sailboat you must print and sign our Liability Waiver and Safety Rules that you will find in our pages section.
 By requesting to join you are agreeing to accept the terms of our Liability Waiver and Safety Rules.

 Crew Members must provide their own sailing gloves, and boat shoes.
 Do not wear your boat shoes to the boat, bring them and change into them dockside just prior to boarding.
 Your boat shoes are only to be worn while on the boat with clean soles at all times.
 This prevents small pebbles and debris from getting into the drains and fouling the drains, thru-hulls and seacocks as well as helping keep a clean boat.

 No experience is necessary and all skill levels are welcome, but individuals who hold at least an American Sailing Association Basic Keelboat (ASA101) certification or have completed comparable training (US Sailing, collegiate sailing programs, etc.) will be given "Preferred Crew Member" status.
 Crew members without formal training can achieve Preferred Crew Member status by gaining experience sailing on Raven.
 Yet another way to achieve Preferred Crew Member status is by volunteering to help out with the labor of routine boat maintenance and cleaning.
 There is always something that needs washing, cleaning, and/or polishing on a sailboat.
 Preferred Crew Members will be given priority when scheduling crews for sail dates.

 Former members of our group who have voluntarily left the group must wait a minimum of ninety days to re-join the group.
 Former members must re-submit a signed and freshly dated copy of the Liability Waiver and Safety Rules prior to any participation in any group activities.
 Former members must re-attend the Orientation and Safety Briefing if they have been out of the group for more than one year.
 Former crew members rejoining the group must participate in at least one Boat Maintenance and Cleanup Day prior to going sailing again with the group.
 Snowbirds who plan to return to sailing with us upon their return in the fall should not leave the group when going north, just let me know your intentions and when you will be returning.

 Thanks again for your interest in our sailing crew meet up group.
 I look forward to meeting and sailing with you soon,